bmornie/Randomness-graphs/README.md

 ```

 ### Data and results
 The folder `experiments_paper` contains all the data and code required to reproduce the experimental results in the manuscript.
+See the `README.md` files in each subfolder for more info.
 Note that running the experiments can take a long time.

 ### License
 This project is licensed under the GNU General Public License v3.0.